 If you have already have your Nevada State Business License:

-Take a photo of your license and either upload it directly to your Dashboard or send it to our Support team by selecting 'Contact Us' below.
+Take a photo of your license and either upload it directly to your Lyft Driver app or Dashboard or send it to our Support team by selecting 'Contact Us' below.

 How to get a Nevada State Business License:

 Enter your contact information and sign your name

 Once you're registered, return to SilverFlume's website and take a screenshot of your Nevada State Business License details (see example below).
 You can also take a photo of the physical copy of your license, which may take up to a week to arrive.
 Upload the screenshot or document photo directly to your Lyft Driver app or Dashboard, or send it to our Support team by selecting 'Contact Us' below.
 To add documents in the app, tap 'Account' in the main menu, then 'Documents.

 Note: Before you begin, be sure to have a credit card, debit card, trust account or check ready for the $200 annual fee.

 Here's an example screenshot of the Nevada State Business License from the SilverFlume website: